Sweden Democrats to advertise in Middle East to deter migrants

 The Sweden Democrats said they would push for a national referendum on immigration and wanted tighter border controls.

-Sweden’s minority centre-left government and the Alliance opposition bloc have ruled out any cooperation with the Sweden Democrats, who hold the balance of power in parliament.
-(Reporting by Johan Sennero and Johan Ahlander; editing by Andrew Roche)
+Sweden’s minority center-left government and the Alliance opposition bloc have ruled out any cooperation with the Sweden Democrats, who hold the balance of power in parliament.